-After its success with “The Closer" -- a slimmed-down version of “Law & Order” reruns primarily distinguished by Kyra Sedgwick’s star presence -- TNT again dips into the retro bin, providing this lead-driven medical show that simplifies the channel’s heart-tugging “ER” repeats.
+After its success with “The Closer” — a slimmed-down version of “Law & Order” reruns primarily distinguished by Kyra Sedgwick’s star presence — TNT again dips into the retro bin, providing this lead-driven medical show that simplifies the channel’s heart-tugging “ER” repeats.
 Unfortunately, Treat Williams’ turn as an organ-transplant surgeon is so straight-laced, all that’s missing are the “Marcus Welby, M.D.” opening titles.
 In terms of concocting drama, the characters and situations don’t strike sharply enough to break the skin, much less stir the heart.